Mushroomhead: The Righteous & the Butterfly (2012–2019)

 Three Mushroomhead performances in 2013, 2014 and 2016.

 In September 2012, Mushroomhead announced that they are currently in the studio working on new music via their Facebook fan page.
 It was said by Mushroomhead frontman Jeff Hatrix that former Slipknot and current Painface vocalist Anders Colsefni is in the works to do a recording together in their upcoming studio sessions.
 The band entered their own Filthy Hands Studio in December 2012 to begin writing and recording their next studio album.

 Their eighth album was the only one to showcase all three vocalists.
 Drummer Steve Felton described it as "very energetic, dark and by far their heaviest album to date, just a fresh spin on the same old thing if you will.
 This is the first record with Church on guitar and Farrell on bass, so having those new writers on board you never know where it's going to go.
 For the old school fans there's a lot of flavorful elements in it so they will definitely enjoy it."

+In 2013, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".

 On August 16, Jason Popson confirmed his return to the band via Facebook.
 Mushroomhead toured Australia for the first time as part of the Soundwave Festival 2014.
 On February 14, 2014, Mushroomhead released the date and name of their new album which will be released May 13, 2014 and the name of the new album is The Righteous & the Butterfly.
 This album marks the return of J Mann.
 On April 15, 2014, Frontman Jeffrey Nothing released the band's first unofficial single "Qwerty" on YouTube from his personal Facebook account.
 This marks the first song featuring J Mann since rejoining the band.
 The album received mostly positive reviews and is Mushroomhead's first album to reach the top 20 of the Billboard Top 200 chart in the United States, reaching No. 20, selling around 11,000 copies the first week.
 The album also, reached No. 1 in the Billboard Indie chart, their first album to do so.
 The Righteous & the Butterfly reached No. 5 in the Top Rock Albums and No. 1 in the Top Hard Rock Albums.
 Mushroomhead have released an official music video for the album's second single "Out of My Mind".
 The band will be co-headlining the 2014 Shockfest Tour with Insane Clown Posse.